mojimould/mould_moji/README.md

     - These documents are used for numerical position calculations and for spacer calculations.

 <sub>Copyright © 2023.</sub>
-<sub>This work (except for bundled programs) is owned by the individual creator, not any corporation.
-All rights reserved.</sub>
+<sub>This document (except for bundled programs) is owned by the individual writer, not any corporation.
+All rights reserved.
+However, unless the use is substantially similar to the original work, you are free to use it without permission.
+(I would appreciate it if you could contact me when using it.)</sub>